VictorGom3s/JustAnotherTaskManager/README.md

 ## Features

-There's nothing much yet:
+There isn't much yet:

-- Create a task
+- Create tasks
+- Delete tasks
+- Edit tasks
 - Mark task as finished
-- Delete a task
-- Edit a task
 - Pomodoro Timer
-- Set a task priority
+- Set priorities for each task
 - Delete all tasks

 ## How to use